-This easy Mexican picadillo recipe is made ground beef, potatoes and plenty of seasonings, great over rice or served with tortillas for a full meal.
+This easy Mexican picadillo recipe is made with ground beef, potatoes and plenty of seasonings, great over rice or served with tortillas for a full meal.
 Big on flavor!

 We're cooking up a Mexican style picadillo recipe in the Chili Pepper Madness kitchen today, my friends.
 Prepare yourself for amazing flavor.